 - Try not to go on about how great your past partners were.
 Your partner may compare themselves and feel inadequate.

 - Use the conversation to communicate what you enjoy in a sexual relationship.

 - If either of you has any concerns about your sexual health, get checked out.

 What can I expect?

-It is not surprising that it’s difficult to hear about someone you care about being in a sexual relationship with someone else.
-Keep in mind that they weren’t committed to you when it happened and just focus on being with them in the present.
+Yep, it’s difficult to hear about someone you care about having sex with someone else.
+But they weren’t committed to you when it happened, and they haven’t cheated on you, so take a deep breath and move on to the present.

-Some people tell fibs about the number of people they’ve had sex with because they think it’s either too little or too many.
-There is no right number of people to have slept with, so just be honest about it.
+Some people exaggerate or minimise the number of people they’ve had sex with because they think the true number is either too little or too many.
+There’s no right number of people to have slept with, so just be honest about it.